-- Ensure that you have backed up the transaction logs within SQL Server using the "overwrite existing media" option to create uniquely-named backup files. - 2 Close the SQL GUI and all Explorer windows, applications, consoles or third-party system management tools that may be accessing the database volumes.
+- 1 Ensure that you have backed up the transaction logs within SQL Server using the "overwrite existing media" option to create uniquely-named backup files. - 2 Close the SQL GUI and all Explorer windows, applications, consoles or third-party system management tools that may be accessing the database volumes.
 It is also recommended to bring the database offline.

-- 3 Type the command as in the following example: - > vxsnap -x billing DB.xml restore RestoreType=NO RECOVERY where billing DB.xml is the name of the metadata file generated by the vxsnap create command. - The database and log snapshot volumes are restored and the SQL Server database is left in a loading state. - Use your preferred method to manually restore the backup transaction logs to the desired point-in-time and bring the database online. - The restore operation leaves the snapshot volumes snapped back to the production volumes.
+3 Type the command as in the following example:

+The database and log snapshot volumes are restored and the SQL Server database is left in a loading state.

+- 4 Use your preferred method to manually restore the backup transaction logs to the desired point-in-time and bring the database online. - 5 The restore operation leaves the snapshot volumes snapped back to the production volumes.
 To ensure that another split-mirror snapshot set is immediately available, use the vxsnap create command to create a new snapshot of all the volumes in the database.